tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 Open the solution and explain the following:

 * The `GradientBoostedClassifier` model was able to produce incredibly high accuracy scores, higher than some of the algorithms we have seen.

-What about the `GradientBoostedClassifier` makes it better performance than some other algorithms?
+* What about the `GradientBoostedClassifier` makes it perform better than some other algorithms?

   * **Answer:** `GradientBoostClassifier` is an ensemble learning algorithm.
 It pools weak learners together and executes them in parallel in order to refit the model as needed.
 Because it leverages multiple algorithms and runs them in parallel, `GradientBoostClassifier` is a more robust algorithm than average.